Global Automobile Brand Strategy Analysis is focused on Branding only with a case study of Automobile Industry.

 Another major branding myth that needs to be eradicated is the thinking that if some strategy worked for a company, it's most likely to work for another company too.
 Each brand is unique in its own way and its connection that it forms with the customer, and each of these bonds need to be made stronger with a different algorithm.
 Using what worked on another brand onto your company has been one of the major causes of failures in a multitude of brands, and has demolished the existing bonds with the customers.

 Let us now turn our attention to one of the top automobile players in India, Mahindra.

-For example, the Renowned Jaguar Land Rover preserved its identity and did not fuse with that of Tata motors.
-One of the best examples of preserving excellently its brand identity, perception, pricing, target customers and brand strategy is the that of the Volkswagen Group.
-Even companies like Audi, Skoda, Bentley and Lambhorgini make added efforts to match product value with brand image.
+For example, the Renowned Jaguar Land Rover preserved its identity and did not fuse with that of Tata Motors.
+One of the best examples of preserving excellently its brand identity, perception, pricing, target customers and brand strategy is that of the Volkswagen Group.
+Even companies like Audi, Skoda, Bentley, and Lamborghini make added efforts to match product value with the brand image.

 A company that faced issues with being in the same segment was RIN and Surf Excel.
 In the end, the companies merged as one.
 This could be the case with Maruti Suzuki as well.